 - Tung nut byproducts can be used for mulch.

-- During World War II the Chinese figured out how to use Tung Oil as motor fuel (New Scientist Feb 26, 1981: David Hall).
+- During World War II the Chinese figured out how to use Tung Oil as motor fuel.

 What Does a Tung Oil Tree Look Like?

 It is a small deciduous tree that grows up to 40 feet tall with smooth bark and a branchy head.
 Its leaves are dark green and glossy with blades 3-13 inches wide.
 The tung tree has flowers that range in size from 1-3 inches in diameter with petals that are white tinged with red and yellow.
 Each nut or fruit contains 3-7 large seeds.

 The tung tree’s official botanical name is Aleurites fordii.
 It thrives in moist, well-drained, slightly acidic soil.
 These hearty, fast growing trees mature to bear fruit in their third year and yield commercial quantities at four to five years of age.
 Maximum production occurs in the tenth to twelfth years of growth, with trees expected to be commercially productive for at least 20 years after optimum production has occurred.